Table of Contents

 - The project was started by Glenn Jocher under the Ultralytics organization on GitHub.

 - It is in itself a collection of object detection models.
-Starting from very small models, capable of giving real-time FPS on edge devices to very large and accurate models meant for cloud GPU deployments.
+From tiny models capable of giving real-time FPS on edge devices to huge and accurate models meant for cloud GPU deployments.
 It has almost everything one might need.

 It has a host of other features and capabilities which make it the choice of go-to object detection model/repository when anybody even thinks of object detection today.
 We will check those out shortly.